By Michelle Collins | July 31, 2002

 Faced with the options of flipping burgers or digging ditches for the summer, Jeremy Kingston invented a third option and opened his own business.
-Through his company, Artchild Productions, he produces and distributes art around Toronto, ON."I have a friend, and through that friend I have found pretty much an untapped, unlimited supply of artists: they're all looking for work, and they're all extremely talented.
-We wanted to apply what they do best to something that could make money for us."
+Through his company, Artchild Productions, he produces and distributes art around Toronto, ON.

 The Liberal Arts student chose Henna Art for his debut.
 The brown mixture applied decoratively to the skin is popular in the warmer months.
 Unlike a tattoo, henna is temporary and, if you use natural ingredients, completely safe.